projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI protocol version operation allows the AP to determine the version of this protocol to which the SPI master complies.
+The Greybus SPI protocol version operation allows the requestor to determine the version of this protocol to which the SPI master complies.

 Greybus SPI Protocol Version Request
 """"""""""""""""""""""""""""""""""""